davsec-teaching/ECS160-Winter2025/homework/Homework-3.md

 To chain the microservices we need to invoke the second microservice from the first.
 We can use the `HttpClient` provided by the Java standard libraries to invoke the second microservice from the first.
 Sample code for that is as follows.
 Remember that we need to send a Json request formatted as `{"postContent": "This is a sample post"}` over HTTP Post.
 Check out the tutorial [here](https://openjdk.org/groups/net/httpclient/intro.html) for documentation on how to use `HttpClient`.
 You are welcome to use any other library or RPC library.
 As always add JUnit test cases for your microservices and verify that they pass.
+The unit tests for the moderation microservice should **not** assume that the second microservice is up and running.
+Similarly, the unit test for the tagging microservice should **not** assume that the Ollama instance is up and running.

 Invoke the client using `curl` as shown above.
 This time it might print `#security` if the post contains a security-related keyword.
 And finally, write a third Java application that will invoke this microservice pipeline for each of the most-liked posts in `input.json`.